GURS FELLOWSHIP & MATCH

 Fellowship Program Description:

 The University of Washington trains academic leaders in reconstructive urology.
-The fellowship, in its 18th year, continuously evolves in response to needs of patients and learners, and advances in surgery and technology.
+The fellowship, in its 19th year, continuously evolves in response to needs of patients and learners, and advances in surgery and technology.
 Building on a foundational understanding of injury mechanisms, ranging from acute trauma to the delayed effects of ionizing radiation and surgery, the program retains a significant focus on anterior and posterior urethra reconstruction.
 Additional emphasis areas include management of acute genitourinary injuries, genital reconstruction, and robotic upper and lower urinary tract surgery.
 The Fellow works closely with UW Medicine faculty members Hunter Wessells, Judith Hagedorn and Alexander Skokan, and Army urologist Jonathan Wingate.
 A structured educational program includes weekly conferences and daily interaction with urology residents, advance practice providers, and medical students.
-Surgical collaborations on complex reconstructive cases involve faculty in Trauma, Orthopedic, Colorectal and Plastic Surgery as well as surgeons developing a gender affirming surgery program.
+Surgical collaborations on complex reconstructive cases involve faculty in Trauma, Orthopedic, Colorectal and Plastic Surgery as well as a multidisciplinary gender affirming genital surgery program.
 Experience with implants for ED and male urinary incontinence, rectourethral fistulae, Peyronie’s disease and urinary diversion completes the training.
 A portion of the Fellowship is devoted to scholarship.
-Fellows are encouraged to take advantage of the Urology Research Outcomes Collaborative and Harborview Injury Prevention and Research Center.
+Fellows are encouraged to take advantage of the resources of the Urology Research Outcomes Collaborative and Harborview Injury Prevention and Research Center.

 Graduates have advanced in academic departments, cancer centers, and community practice.
-Significant contributions to the field of GU trauma and reconstruction include their participation in AUA Guidelines, the TURNS Network, AUA Core Curriculum, as well as through NIH funded grants and leadership of centers of excellence in gender affirming surgery and new fellowship programs.
+Significant contributions to the field of GU trauma and reconstruction include their participation in AUA Guidelines, the TURNS Network, AUA Core Curriculum, as well as through NIH funded grants and leadership of centers of excellence in gender affirming surgery and fellowship programs.

 Eligibility Requirements/Criteria (When Applicable):

-1. Admission is contingent upon completion of an ACGME-accredited urologic training program <http://www.acgme.org/> or an appropriate foreign program.
+1. Admission is contingent upon completion of an ACGME-accredited urologic training program or an appropriate foreign program.

 2. The applicant must have a letter of support from their urology training program director recommending them for the fellowship and attesting to the candidate’s successful completion of the urology training program.
 Two additional letters of recommendations are required.